Curriculum

 Maths

-As a school, we follow the mastery approach to maths and apply the elements of this in all lessons.
+As a school, we use the HFL Essentials resources and we follow the mastery approach to maths ensuring that we apply the elements of this in all lessons.
 We adopt the approach that everyone can do maths and children work through tasks at their own pace, deepening and broadening understanding as they encounter a range of tasks and contexts.
 A range of scaffolds, supports, models and resources are used to support children in using the concrete, pictorial, abstract structures of maths.
+Our maths calculation policy can be found here

 Science